lancedb/lancedb/docs/src/examples/python_examples/rag.md

 **Experience the Future of Search 🔄**

-Experience the future of search with RAG, transforming information retrieval and answer generation.
-Apply RAG to various industries, streamlining processes 📈, saving time ⏰, and resources 💰.
-Stay ahead of the curve with innovative technology 🔝, powered by LanceDB.
-Discover the power of RAG with LanceDB and transform your industry with innovative solutions 💡.
+RAG integrates large language models (LLMs) with scalable knowledge bases, enabling efficient information retrieval and answer generation 🤖.
+By applying RAG to industry-specific use cases, developers can optimize query processing 📊, reduce response latency ⏱️, and improve resource utilization 💻.
+LanceDB provides a robust framework for integrating LLMs with external knowledge sources, facilitating accurate and informative responses 📝.

 | **RAG**                                      | **Description**                                                                                                                                                  | **Links**                  |
 |----------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------|